ShivamDCE/GenAI_Projects/README.md

-The app will be hosted on HuggingFace
+APP hosted on huggigface: [https://shivace007-conversationalbot.hf.space] Use the above link to give the app a shot!